awslabs/amazon-ebs-autoscale/README.md

 Provided in this repo are:

 1. A [script](bin/create-ebs-volume) that creates and attaches new EBS volumes to the current instance
-2. The daemon [script](bin/ebs-autoscale) that monitors disk space and expands the BTRFS filesystem by leveraging the above script to add EBS volumes, expand the filesystem, and rebalance the metadata blocks
+2. A daemon [script](bin/ebs-autoscale) that monitors disk space and expands the targeted filesystem using the above script to add EBS volumes as needed
 3. Service definitions for [upstart](service/upstart/ebs-autoscale.conf) and [systemd](service/systemd/ebs-autoscale.service)
 4. Configuration files for the [service](config/ebs-autoscale.json) and [logrotate](config/ebs-autoscale.logrotate)
 5. An [installation script](install.sh) to configure and install all of the above
+6. An [Uninstallation script](uninstall.sh) to remove the service daemon, unmount the filesystem, and detach and delete any ebs volumes created by the daemon
-6. An example [cloud-init](templates/cloud-init-userdata.yaml) script that can be used as EC2 instance user-data for automated installation
+7. An example [cloud-init](templates/cloud-init-userdata.yaml) script that can be used as EC2 instance user-data for automated installation

 ## Installation